By

 Unlike digital ads, automotive direct mail often includes vehicle purchase details, service offers, warranties, seasonal promotions, or loyalty incentives.
 Recipients might get a postcard with their vehicle’s service history, a letter about lease-end options, or a brochure featuring new models at a local dealership.

-According to USPS data, automotive companies spend about 29% of their media budgets on direct mail.
-Of that, 33% goes to existing customers and 26% to acquiring new ones.
+According to USPS data, automotive companies dedicate a significant portion of their media budgets to direct mail, with investments spread across both existing customers and new customer acquisition.

 Popular formats include: